farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - the CNEC is considered at instant preventive, after NO contingency (i.e. in the basecase network situation, at the preventive state)
 - the CNEC is considered at instant outage or curative, after a given contingency.

----
-💡**NOTE**
+> 💡  **NOTE**
-Note that in FARAO a CNEC is associated to only one instant and one contingency.
+> Note that in FARAO a CNEC is associated to only one instant and one contingency.
 This is not the case of every CRAC formats, for instance, in the CORE merged-CB CRAC format, the post-outage CNECs are implicitely defined for the two instants outage and curative, and in the security-limit format, a same CNEC can be defined for the preventive state and several contingencies.
+>

-(see also the pages on the [Crac importers](import) to see how each format is mapped on FARAO internal format)
+> (see also the pages on the [CRAC importers](import) to see how each format is mapped on FARAO internal format)

----

 A CNEC have an operator, which is the name of the TSO which operates the network element of the CNEC.